 NIA charges ISI agent in terror conspiracy case

-New Delhi, Apr 27: The National Investigation Agency has filed a supplementary chargesheet against one person in connection with a terror conspiracy case.
+New Delhi, Apr 27: The National Investigation Agency (NIA) has filed a supplementary chargesheet against one person in connection with a terror conspiracy case.

 The NIA charged Farooq Devdiwala for criminal conspiracy before a special court.